 The only haunting I have ever encountered is PTSD’s constant presence.
 It sets my nervous system afire.Tweet

 Most of my writing takes place first thing in the morning.
-When one doesn’t sleep well, one might as well be productive; right?
-Besides, the wee hours of the morning are still and stimulus free and by default, I am at peace.
+When one doesn’t sleep well, one might as well be productive, right?
+Besides, the wee hours of the morning are still and stimulus-free and by default, I am at peace.

 I am the furthest thing away from a morning person.
 In fact, I’m such a grump, I can’t even swear at my constant spelling errors.
-At times, I think, If coffee came in IV bags I’d be golden.
+At times, I think, if coffee came in IV bags I’d be golden.

-Oh, of course, I have one more entity lurking, a constant travel companion, my PTSD.
+Oh, of course, I have one more entity lurking, a constant travel companion – my PTSD.
 While the pre-dawn hours provide me with some relief, it is PTSD that gets me up in the first place.
 Strange to think that the very thing that has brought so much pain to my life, also gives me licenses to be creative.

 The only haunting I have ever encountered is PTSD’s constant presence.

 This is, of course, not something I am doing by choice but rather, I am hijacked by the powers of my mental health condition.
-A sad and painful reality, one that is mutually heartbreaking for the both of us.
+A sad and painful reality, one that is mutually heartbreaking for both of us.

 The power of observation?

-What must be remembered is that observation isn’t always as accurate as we would like to think; with that said, I know that the feelings loved ones feel after I full on panic and break free from their embrace is quite naturally hurtful.
+What must be remembered is that observation isn’t always as accurate as we would like to think.
+With that said, I know that the feelings loved ones feel after I full-on panic and break free from their embrace is quite naturally hurtful.

-Although this is true, the intent on my part is not to be cold and callous, its fear; inexplicable fear that has absolutely nothing to do with those I love.
+Although this is true, the intent on my part is not to be cold and callous.
+It’s fear, inexplicable fear that has absolutely nothing to do with those I love.
 Yet, despite this, they rightfully feel like they did something wrong.
 Sad thing is, I have no idea how to make up for those moments, nor can I ever expect them to take them with a grain of salt.

-My only hope is to keep travelling down the road to mental wellness; to continue therapy and self-care.
+My only hope is to keep travelling down the road to mental wellness, to continue therapy and self-care.
 Included in that is a good diet and exercise.
-All of this effort will hopefully quell my fight or flight mode and better manage my PTSD when my nervous system is afire.
+All of this effort will hopefully quell my fight-or-flight mode and better manage my PTSD when my nervous system is afire.